camunda/camunda-bpm-examples/cockpit/cockpit-bpmn-js-module/README.md

 ```
 // …
   bpmnJs: {
-  additionalModules: {
+    additionalModules: [
-    myCustomModule: 'scripts/bpmn-js-module'
+      'scripts/bpmn-js-module'
-  }
+    ]
   }
 // …
 ```
-After that start the server, login to cockpit and navigate to the Process instance view to check the result.
+After that start the server, login to Cockpit and navigate to the Process instance view to check the result.

 License
 -------